bethac07/qi_2024_analysis_lab_manual/qi_2024_analysis_lab_manual/Lab04_ML-based_Segmentation_and_Classification.md

 ### Learning Objectives

-- Train a pixel classifier to segment ima
+- Train a pixel classifier to segment images
-- Learn to use ilas
+- Learn to use ilastik {cite}`Berg2019-no`
 - Experiment with how features and data affect performance

 Lab Data: [<u>https://tinyurl.com/qi2024labs</u>](https://tinyurl.com/qi2024labs)

 ---

-### Training a Random Forest Pixel Classifier in ilastik{cite}`Berg2019-no`
+### Training a Random Forest Pixel Classifier in ilastik

 - Welcome to the world of software with good documentation and tutorials!
 Take a deep breath and really soak it in, then check out